 Accounts Receivable.
 The Company estimates an allowance for doubtful accounts and an allowance for billing adjustments related to trade receivables based on an analysis of historical collection and billing adjustment experience.
 The Company applies actual historical collection and adjustment percentages to the outstanding accounts receivable balances at the end of the period.
+Impaired receivables, or portions thereof, are charged off when deemed uncollectible.
 If the Company experiences a significant change in collections or billing adjustment experience, the estimates of the recoverability of accounts receivable could change by a material amount.